-Here’s an article I published at TheBestSchools.org in April 2017 on the challenge of artificial intelligence to meaningful human work.
-I’m reprinting it here:
+Here’s a reprint of an article I published at TheBestSchools.org in April 2017 on the challenge of artificial intelligence to meaningful human work:

 In the last days of the Obama administration, on December 20, 2016, the White House published a white paper (no pun intended) titled “Artificial Intelligence, Automation, and the Economy.”
 Listed among the contributors were John Holdren, the President’s science advisor, as well as world-class experts in economics, technology, and domestic policy.
 This paper was a big deal.